-The access rights which can be granted also include the permissions concerning the Additional details section of the customer page.
-The contact page, as well as the company page in the Web Client, have an Additional Details section.
+The access rights which can be granted have been extended in CM version 6.9.1, compared to previous ConSol CM versions.
+New rights have been added which apply to a new section of the customer page.
+The contact page, as well as the company page in the Web Client, have a new Additional Details section.

-Figure 30: ConSol CM Web Client - Details section of a contact page
+Figure 18: ConSol CM Web Client - Details section of a contact page